michalekb11/pfrender-lab/README.md

 One use of this code is estimating the variation in genetic barcodes using sequences from a single species.
 The code reads in a .fasta or .afa file of sequences, aligns the sequences, and can perform any combination of the following:
 - Write a file of aligned sequences
 - Produce a phylogenic tree of the sequences
-- Write a file containing the names of the 'n' most diverse sequences (use-specified)
+- Write a file containing the names of the 'n' most diverse sequences (user-specified)

-### Libraries and versions:
+### Libraries and versions (R):
 - getopt: version 1.20.3
 - BiocManager: version 1.30.10
 - seqinr: version 3.6-1
 - ape: version 5.3
 - DECIPHER: version 2.14.0

+### Input Data
+A .fasta or .afa file containing DNA/RNA sequences.

 ### Usage
 Command line usage: